Mulberry Charlotte Russe

 A cherry tree can be productive for many decades so it makes economical sense to buy netting which can reliably prevent birds and which will last for many years.

 Your own personal experience will dictate when the best time is to cover with netting.
-We would suggest that initially you try early June.
+We would suggest that initially you try early June if they are eating the fruit.
 If you find that the birds attack the developing fruit before that then note the time that the damage first starts for a guide the next year.
+With leaf damage the netting needs to applied by mid April.

 The visible symptoms are squiggly lines which appear on the upper side of the leaves.
 The lines can be a variety of colours, white or deep brown being the most common (see the picture below).
 The pest which is causing the damage on cherry trees is Lyonetia clerkella often called the Apple Leaf Mining Moth.
 They normally have three generations per year.